Tupuxuara: Classification

-Considering that the group containing Tupuxuara and Thalassodromeus has received two different denominations throughout the years, Thalassodromidae and Thalassodrominae, paleontologist Rodrigo Pêgas and colleagues in 2023 argued that despite the disagreements between the position of said group within Azhdarchoidea, the species contained within it have almost always been the same ones.
+Considering that the group containing Tupuxuara and Thalassodromeus has received two different denominations throughout the years, Thalassodromidae and Thalassodrominae, paleontologist Rubi Pêgas and colleagues in 2023 argued that despite the disagreements between the position of said group within Azhdarchoidea, the species contained within it have almost always been the same ones.
 Therefore, they deemed the difference in naming pattern undesirable.
 They favored the denomination Thalassodromidae, in order to have consistency with other studies that used the same name.
 In their analysis, they supported a close relationship between the thalassodromids and the family Tapejaridae, following the classification model established by Kellner.
 Both Thalassodromidae and Tapejaridae would form the larger group Tapejaromorpha (defined as the most inclusive clade containing Tapejara wellnhoferi but not Azhdarcho lancicollis).
 Subsequent studies using Kellner's model would also employ the denomination Thalassodromidae instead of Thalassodrominae.